 The Whangmata Multisport Challenge is a 40km loop starting and finishing in Whangamata.
-This course is one of the most scenic in the country.
+This course is one of the most scenic in the country and every stage is a stunner.
+Despite the short distances it is a tough course and should not be underestimated!
 Click here to see a short video of the race.

 8km Paddle: you can paddle SUP, kayak or waka ama